I Think Mayor Bradley is Doing a Good Job in Los Angeles

 He’s staked out safe terrain during escalating violence

-In the midst of the city’s escalating violence, Mayor Tom Bradley has sought to create safe ground.
+In the midst of the city’s escalating violence, Mayor Tom Bradley has sought to create the safe ground.
 The mayor’s recent call for the hiring of hundreds of additional police officers “inoculated him from attacks by violent criminals.”
-Former strategist Tom Lindenfeld, who advised Bowser as well as Williams and Fenty, argues that the mayor benefited from having two opponents, which divided his opposition and left him vulnerable.
+Former strategist Tom Lindenfeld advised Bowser as well as Williams and Fenty. argues that the mayor benefited from having two opponents. which divided his opposition and left him vulnerable.

 He’s a rising star in the Democratic Party

 As a rising star in the Democratic Party, Bradley has already earned the title of “the most electable black politician in America.”
 This isn’t a surprise, as he has consistently been considered a moderate. who is a good deal more progressive than his Republican counterpart?
 Bradley first became a candidate for mayor in 1969. but lost to Sam Yorty, a conservative who ran an anti-black campaign in response to a black labor union.
 In the 1970s, however, he gained popularity as a mayor and was reelected four years later.
 His second run for mayor was successful. as he defeated powerful business interests in downtown Chicago.
 In 1974, he won a redevelopment plan, and the city’s business leaders came to his side.

 While he remained in the Democratic Party, Bradley’s early political career was not without controversy.
 The Times cited a poll that showed only 42% of the respondents thought that Bradley was above average.
 In addition, Bradley clashed with black leaders, including the late state assemblyman Jesse M. Unruh.
 But these clashes did not stop Bradley from making a name for himself and achieving prominence in the Democratic Party.